 Rear Leg Paralysis

-Commonly caused by nerve damage in the tailbone or lower back, or in the tibial, femoral peroneal, or sciatic nerve in the rear leg
+Most often, sudden paralysis impacts a dog’s hindquarters.
+Hind leg paralysis is most commonly caused by nerve damage in the tailbone or lower back or in the tibial, femoral peroneal, or sciatic nerve in the rear leg

 Inability to move any limb.
 Tetraplegia is full paralysis in all four legs at the same time.